THE NEUROSCIENCE

 Cognitive Recognition

-When the brain recognizes meaningful information, it automatically generates a P300 wave.
+When the brain recognises meaningful information, it automatically generates a P300 wave.
 This happens whether the person wants it to or not.

 Measurable Amplitude